pellepelster/pages/solidblocks.de/content/_index.md

 {{<feature-row>}}
     {{<feature title="Your code" iconClasses="fa-code-branch solidblocks-orange">}}
-      You own the code for your solution, no proprietary components you can fork it anytime you want.
-Depending on the scope and goal of the solution, pairing and/or co-creation on your code can help ensure that the knowledge and the routines to operate your applications is distributed.
+      You have complete ownership of the code for your solution; there are no proprietary components, so you can fork it anytime you want.
+Depending on the scope and goal of the solution, pairing and/or co-creating on your code can ensure that the knowledge and the routines necessary for operating your applications are well distributed.
     {{</feature>}}

     {{<feature title="Your Servers & Data" iconClasses="fa-cloud solidblocks-yellow">}}
-      For mananged solutions all resources can be hosted in your cloud accounts so you have always access to all VMs and data.
-This applies for all services that are used to build your solution, AWS, Hetzner Cloud, Elastic.co and more.
-You always own the accounts and can take over control at any time.
+      For managed solutions, all resources can be hosted in your cloud accounts, ensuring you always have access to all VMs and data.
+This applies to all services used to build your solution, such as AWS, Hetzner Cloud, Elastic.co, and more.
+Since you own the accounts, you can take over control at any time.
     {{</feature>}}

     {{<feature title="VMs and Servers" iconClasses="fa-server solidblocks-green">}}
-      Although a fully blown container orchestration like Kubernetes has its benefits, sometimes a simple solution based on VMs or even bare metal can be more cost-effective and easier to handle, maintain and operate.
-If available a deployment to on-premise hardware is also an option to better utilize already existing gear.
+      Although a full-fledged container orchestration system, such as Kubernetes, has its benefits, sometimes a simpler solution based on Virtual Machines (VMs) or even bare metal can be more cost-effective, and easier to handle, maintain, and operate.
+If available, deploying to on-premise hardware is also an option, as it better utilizes already existing gear.
     {{</feature>}}